 Facilitator: Doug Bowen-Bailey, firstname.lastname@example.org 722-7166

 This group includes members from congregations from a variety of denominations and traditions.
 Theological topics and social issues are discussed by the group on an agreed-upon basis (and nothing is off-limits.)
 Members of the group rotate the responsibility of providing an opening meditation and then the free-ranging discussion begins.
 The monthly meetings are hosted at members' congregations and scheduled according to member availability.
-Please contact the facilitator for more information; new members are always welcome.
+Please contact the facilitator for more information.
+We meet the third Thursday of each month at 10 a.m. but are open to adjusting our time to facilitate other people included in our discussions.

 Facilitator: David Bard, email@example.com